pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### condition

-Conditions types used in query
+Conditions types used in the query

 _keys and values:_